siva82kb/siva82kb.github.io/teaching/cr/cr.md

 <div class="well">
 ## Clinial Attachment
 ---
-Welcome to the course page for Clinical Rotation.
+Welcome to the course page for Clinical Attachment.
 This page contains all course realted information for students taking the course.
 For all course related queries please contact the course [instructor](mailto:siva82kb@cmcvellore.ac.in).

 ### Course Information Document